 These objectives will be attained by students through the course content and activities resulting in three deliverables as part of the final Big Boss project.
-The Demonstrated OUtcomes are:

-DO1: Class readings and discussions that provide self-evaluation and foster peer communication and analysis.
+The Demonstrated OUtcomes are: DO1: Engage in class discussion forums and lessons that provide self-evaluation and foster peer communication and analysis.